josefmonje/html-css-and-basic-bootstrap/chapter1.md

 ### HTML lets you describe the **structure** of your content

-It is...
+* Meant to be a semantic description of content
 * Case insensitive
 * A markup `<tag>` almost always ends with a closing `</tag>`
-* If supplied, only the content and elements within the `<body>` tag is displayed
+* Only the content and elements within the `<body>` tag is displayed
 * Some HTML elements require certain attributes to work as expected:
   * `href` for links, `src` for images and scripts
     * file paths can be relative (to the current file) or fixed (has "http...")